souktha/souktha.github.io/misc/create-ap-linuxpc/index.rst

 ..
 TEASER_END

-Okay, maybe I lie.
-It might take more than 10 minutes for somebody else because it all depends on whether or not they have the software tools that are needed for this process.
+Okay, maybe it might take more than 10 minutes for somebody else because it all depends on whether or not they have the software tools that are needed for this process.
 Adding time to build the tools will certainly makes it longer than 10 minutes mark.
 All the tools needed are readily available in the OpenSource